-JAH has continued to undertake the annual quadrat monitoring with results reported within the AER.
-An additional 7 plants have been found within the quadrats between 2016 and 2018.
+JAH has continued to undertake the annual quadrat monitoring with results reported within the AER and summarized in Figure 6 and Figure 7.
+An additional 12 plants have been found within the quadrats between 2016 and 2021.

 The analysis of this additional data, along with the results obtained from Mattiske (2017) has revealed a key finding in relation to herbivory impacts on the survival of individual plants.
 Noting that the monitoring has shown that C. huegelii may remain dormant for three consecutive years and re-emerge, one may consider that an individual that has not emerged for four consecutive years is likely dead.
-When assumed deaths within each quadrat are compared, the proportion of deaths in the fenced quadrat is unexpectedly higher (26.1% of the known population within the quadrat) compared to the unfenced quadrats (15.4% and 20%).
+When assumed deaths within each quadrat are compared, the proportion of deaths in the fenced quadrat is unexpectedly higher (43.14% of the known population within the quadrat) compared to the unfenced quadrats (23.08% and 35%).
 This suggest that, whilst fencing plants may reduce herbivory impacts which may in turn increase the proportion of emerged individuals that produce flowers in any given year, fencing and reduced herbivory rates does not appear to increase the survival of C. huegelii.
 However, it should be noted that very little is known about dormancy and long term survival rates of C. huegelii, and plants assumed to have died may in fact still be alive, waiting for suitable conditions or triggers in order to re-emerge.
+Similarly, impacts of vegetative reproduction and the survival of daughter plants on the population size are not known.

 Mattiske (2017) concluded that it was unlikely that the C. huegelii population at Jandakot Airport (or any other location where the natural pollinator no longer exists) will be able to survive without management and human intervention.
 If these populations are to be naturally sustainable, research into the pollinator and re-introduction of the pollinator will be required.
 JAH considers such actions to be the responsibility of the relevant authorities and researchers, and not the responsibility of landholders who maintain habitat that supports remaining C. huegelii populations.
-Therefore there is a need to consider ceasing monitoring and assume that the decline will continue, or undertake an amended monitoring program with amended thresholds.
-JAH will continue to monitor all three quadrats for emergence and flowering, but future monitoring requirements will be reviewed following the approval of Master Plan 2019 when the CMP is next revised.
+Therefore, there is a need to consider ceasing monitoring and assume that the decline will continue, or undertake an amended monitoring program with amended thresholds.
+JAH will continue to monitor all three quadrats for emergence and flowering, but future monitoring requirements will be reviewed when the CMP is next revised.